 What is Constructive Discharge?

-In California, constructive dismissal occurs when an employer’s actions effectively coerce an employee into resigning.
+In California, proving constructive discharge requires demonstrating that your employer intentionally created intolerable working conditions, forcing you to resign.
+This may involve gathering evidence of the hostile work environment.
 This means that despite the employee technically resigning, the law treats it as a termination initiated by the employer.
 If the employer’s behavior violates laws or breaches the employment contract, the affected employee may have grounds for a wrongful constructive termination claim.

 Constructive Discharge in California